qureai/qStudy/README.md

-# qAnnotate
+# qStudy
-Annotation portal for medical images made using magic of 3d slicer, VNC and web apps.
+A web app to conduct studies for medical images made using magic of 3d slicer, VNC and web apps.